 This has been speculated for a long time, and there has been a tonne of research being published as to why Pandas are black and white.
 Many believed initially that it was because of their diet; that their fur was coloured and healthy-looking based on their healthy vegetarian diet- and that may be true, to an extent.
 Others have suggested that their colouration may be down to temperature regulation- again, this may only be slightly accurate.

-The real reason that pandas have black and white fur is because they have adapted to their typical mountainous landscape, and have disguised themselves well against predators.
+The real reason that pandas have black and white fur is that they have adapted to their typical mountainous landscape, and have disguised themselves well against predators.
 Yes, other animals actually want to eat these adorable bears, it’s sad.
 The white fur hides pandas in snow, which is often the forecast in the mountainous regions in Central China.
 The black is of course the shadowy parts of their habitat.
 If you notice, when you see photos/videos of pandas, they have black circles around their eyes.
 This has been claimed by scientists to be the way pandas can tell where their peers are, in a hidden state.
 It can also act as a defence mechanism, as having black patches around their eyes may appear intimidating to predators that are thinking of attacking.
 The same goes for their black ears, having them can be signalling hostility to any threatening behaviour towards them.

 Are Pandas Endangered?